sunrentao16/recipe/README.md

 |:----------------------------------------:|
 | Image 5  |

+Random forest works better in predicting rating than Lasso regression.
+I believe that is because that the relation between rating and other variables are not linear.

 # To do in future
 ### Create a new recipe using Network
 Start from one ingredient, then go to the next ingredient that has strongest connection with the original one; repeat the process until we get enough ingredients for one dish.
 For example,